Add some spice to your life.

 - Combine the chili flakes, peppercorns, and salt in a heat-proof bowl.

-- Heat the oil, bay leaves, ginger, star anise, and cinnamon stick in a saucepan over medium-high heat for about 3 to 4 minutes.
-When the oil reaches 250°F or looks thin like water and shimmers a bit.
+- Heat the oil, bay leaves, ginger, star anise, and cinnamon stick in a saucepan over medium to medium-high heat for about 3 to 4 minutes.
+The oil is heated when the oil reaches 250°F or looks thin like water and shimmers a bit.